 Sponsored by Yuzawa city.

 Tanabata festival, a tradition originally coming from China, is very popular in Japan.
-In Yuzawa, a small city located in the Akita Prefecture, Tanabata festival is celebrated in a different way than the rest of Japan.
-Drawings of women are painted on large lanterns to decorate the streets of the city centre, thus perpetuating a centuries old tradition.
+In Yuzawa, a small city located in Akita Prefecture, Tanabata Festival is celebrated in a different way than the rest of Japan.
+Drawings of women are painted on large lanterns to decorate the streets of the city centre, thus perpetuating a centuries-old tradition.

 The legend behind Tanabata

 Tanabata Festival finds its origins in a Chinese legend: a love story between a goddess and a human being.
 Madly in love with each other, the goddess, Vega, decides to leave the world of gods to meet her lover Altaïr.
 So focused on their love for each other, they spend all their time together and forget about their duties, which ends up making the gods unhappy with their union.
 The goddess has responsibilities and her father tracks her down.
 He decides to take her back with him to the heavenly kingdom, separating the two worlds by a river, the Milky Way, to prevent the two lovers from meeting again.
 The two poor souls now separated fall into despair, which doesn’t leave the gods indifferent.
 They decide to allow the two lovers to meet once every year: during the seventh night of the seventh month, the 7th of July.

 In China, this legend has turned this day into a celebration for lovers.
 In Japan however, the celebration is slightly different.
 It is taken as an opportunity for people to write down their wishes on colorful pieces of paper that they tie to the branches of bamboo trees.
 Vega and Altaïr, called Orihime and Hikoboshi in Japanese, will grant their wishes on that day.
 It is the perfect moment to wish for good health for the entire family or success at exams.
 All kinds of wishes can be found on these tiny papers that bring color to the streets of Japan during Tanabata Festival.